 A non-elastic waist that stays in place?
 Yes!
 The waistband was super comfortable and didn't irritate us at all.

 Ease of Movement

-This pair earned top marks for ease of movement.
-We never felt restricted in any pose, and we easily flowed through our practice in them.
+This pair the highest score for ease of movement.
+We never felt restricted or uncomfortable in any pose, easily flowing through our practice.

-The High-Waisted Airbrush are great for many different styles of yoga, from Vinyasa classes to restorative or Yin ones.
-They are also very comfortable and great for all-day wear so if you like to wear yoga leggings around town or under a large sweater, this is a great option.
+The High-Waisted Airbrush are great for many different styles of yoga, from Vinyasa to Restorative or Yin.
+They are comfortable and great for all-day wear so if you like to wear yoga leggings around town or under a large sweater, these are a great option.
 The only time we'd choose to wear something else would be for heated classes, but they can still do the trick if you're okay with a little sweat (stain).

 Like many other yoga brands, Alo has priced their Airbrush leggings on the higher end ($82).
 If you're looking for something substantially cheaper but which still performs well, the 90 Degree by Reflex High Waist Powerflex is an excellent option.
 It retails for only $30 and is our Best Buy Winner two years in a row.

 The Alo Yoga High-Waisted Airbrush almost earned our Editors' Choice Award this year; we loved them that much.
 If it wasn't for the Align II's buttery fabric, they would have won again.
 They are stretchy, comfortable, supportive, and durable - not to mention, great for almost any yoga class.